-As a marine conservationist, a first-hand experience with wild life is at the core of my personal mantra, which is “In the end we will conserve only what we love.
+As a marine conservationist, the first-hand experience with wildlife is at the core of my personal mantra, which is “In the end, we will conserve only what we love.
 We love only what we understand.
 We will understand only what we are taught.”
 And that’s the bottom line.
 Unless people experience a personal connection with wildlife, why would they ever care or wish to conserve it?
 Heightening people’s interest in the ocean and its creatures can only benefit them, as they rely on us to make it a safe place to survive and thrive.
 Swimming with whales is in amazing experience.

 Snorkel with humpback whales